jfinkels/flask-restless/README.md

 `doc/` directory.
 Documentation for each class and function is provided in the docstring in the code.

+The documentation uses the Flask Sphinx theme.
+It is included as a git submodule of this project, rooted at `docs/_themes`.
+To get the themes, do

+    git submodule update --init

-To build the documentation, run the command
+Now to build the documentation, run the command

     python setup.py build_sphinx